tungsten-ai/docs/docs/index.md

 }
 ```

 #### Scale with your own GPU/CPU devices
-You can register Tungsten runners to the platform and make it use your own machines for running models.
+You can easily scale serverless infrastructure with your Tungsten runners.

-Register a runner:
+Register one or more runners with the following command:

 ```console
 $ tungsten-runner register